diegosoriarios/QAi/DOCUMENTATION.md

 ### Bottom line

 > This agent is the right tool when you want **automated QA guardrails that are free, private, and always running** — without depending on a vendor, an internet connection, or a shared budget.
 It won't replace your QA team, but it will make sure no developer accidentally ships untested, risky code without at least being warned first.

+### 4. How it works (runtime flow)

+On each run, the agent executes a fixed pipeline:

+1. Ensures Ollama is installed/running, then selects an LLM strategy and confirms required models are available.
+2. Optionally rescans project conventions when `--scan-conventions` is passed.
+3. Detects changed files from git, filters by configured extensions/ignored paths, and loads file content + diffs.
+4. Runs LLM analysis to classify risk, impacted areas, regression risks, and test gaps.
+5. Converts analysis into actionable QA recommendations.
+6. Runs Jest using your configured command/args/rootDir.
+7. Writes a markdown report and prints a short console summary.
+8. Blocks commit only in the strict case: critical risk + failing tests.
+9. Unloads the quality model from RAM after the run when auto-stop is enabled.

+### 5. Configuration highlights

+The agent behavior is driven by `qa-agent.config.json`.

+- **Project scope**: `srcDir`, `testDir`, `fileExtensions`, `ignorePaths`
+- **LLM**: `llm.provider`, `llm.model`, `llm.fastModel`, `llm.strategy`
+- **Git diff mode**: `git.mode`, `git.compareBranch`
+- **Jest execution**: `jest.command`, `jest.args`, `jest.rootDir`, `jest.timeout`
+- **Ollama runtime**: `ollama.interactiveSetup`, `ollama.autoPullModel`, `ollama.autoStartServer`, `ollama.autoStopModel`, `ollama.keepAlive`, `ollama.numCtx`
+- **Reports**: `report.outputDir`

+### 6. LLM strategies

+The project supports three modes:

+- **quality**: uses `llm.model` for everything
+- **balanced**: uses `llm.fastModel` for analysis and `llm.model` for heavier steps
+- **fast**: uses `llm.fastModel` for everything

+If interactive setup is enabled, strategy is chosen via prompt at runtime.
+The selected strategy determines which models must exist locally and will be auto-pulled only when allowed by config.

+### 7. Git modes

+- **staged**: analyzes `git diff --cached` (best for pre-commit)
+- **unstaged**: analyzes `git diff HEAD` (all local modifications)
+- **branch**: compares current branch against `git.compareBranch` using `branch...HEAD`

+This lets the same agent work for local commits and branch-level validation in CI-like flows.

+### 8. Convention scanning and cache

+The agent learns project conventions by scanning folder structure + representative code samples, then asks the LLM to infer:

+- folder layout conventions
+- naming conventions
+- testing patterns
+- state/navigation/import style
+- TypeScript usage

+Results are cached in `.conventions-cache.json` for 7 days.
+Use `node index.js --scan-conventions` to force refresh.

+### 9. Memory behavior (ignored recommendations)

+Ignored items are persisted in `.qa-agent-memory.json` so repeated runs do not keep surfacing the same “new test needed” entries.

+- memory is loaded before filtering recommendations
+- newly ignored `missing-test` entries are saved after the run
+- reset behavior by removing `.qa-agent-memory.json`

+### 10. Commit policy

+The commit is blocked only when both are true:

+- analysis risk level is `critical`
+- Jest has one or more failing tests

+Everything else is reported as warnings/recommendations with a successful exit.

+### 11. Report contents

+Each run produces `qa-report-<timestamp>.md` under `report.outputDir` (default: `reports`).

+Reports include:

+- changed files
+- risk level and reasons
+- impacted areas
+- missing tests in existing suites
+- files that need brand new tests
+- regression risks
+- manual QA checklist
+- Jest pass/fail summary + failed test names
+- prioritized QA recommendations

+### 12. Operational notes and troubleshooting

+- **Ollama missing**: install from `https://ollama.com/download`
+- **Ollama not running**: enable auto-start or start `ollama serve` manually
+- **Model missing**: pull manually (`ollama pull <model>`) or allow auto-pull
+- **Slow runs**: use `balanced`/`fast`, reduce scope, or tune model/context settings
+- **Recommendations feel stale**: force convention rescan with `--scan-conventions`
+- **Need a clean recommendation state**: remove `.qa-agent-memory.json`